Does the Doctor of Physical Therapy program offer a master’s or doctoral degree?

 Do you recruit underrepresented/underserved/diverse students?

-The Duke DPT Division is committed to recruiting and matriculating minority/underrepresented students for a career in Physical Therapy.
-We are committed to multicultural diversity in the program.
+The Duke DPT Division is committed to diversity and inclusion.
+We are committed to recruiting and matriculating minority/underrepresented students for a career in Physical Therapy.
 Click here for more information about the DPT Summer Discovery Program.